 Instead of responding to the demands or engaging in public debate, Minister Mantashe chose to try and repress the secretary of the Climate Justice Coalition - the coalition that organised the march.
-Please take 5 min to help us call out Minister Mantashe and the DMRE:
+Please help us call out Minister Mantashe and the DMRE:

 We, as civil society organisations, wrote this open letter to denounce Minister Mantashe and the DMRE’s increasingly unjust, undemocratic, and autocratic practices in defence of a heavily polluting, corruption-laden, and extremely harmful energy and mining agenda.